gcavalcante8808/zbx-docker/README.md

 1. Clone the repository into "/data" folder:

     git clone https://github.com/gcavalcante8808/zbx-docker.git /data

+2. Copy the content of the docker.conf file into the the configuration of your zabbix Agent.
+If your Zabbix-Agent is configured to include files in a specific Directory, you can copy the file directly to there;

-5. Import Zabbix Template available in the directory into your Zabbix Environment:
+3. Import Zabbix Template available in the directory into your Zabbix Environment:

     * docker17.xml is the template used for Docker 1.7;
     * docker19+.xml is the template used for Docker 1.9 and above;
     * Docker 1.8 MAY be supported by the Docker 1.7 template, but it wasn't tested.

-6. Link the template against the hosts that have containers running.
+4. Link the template against the hosts that have containers running.

 Testing the Solution
 --------------------